EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing.

 Amplification attacks with CoAP are unfortunately not only theory.
-CoAP amplification attacks made headlines in 2018 with and was very powerful, reaching 55 Gbps on average, and with the largest one clocking at 320 Gbps {{DDoS-ZDNET}}.
+Powerful CoAP amplification attacks made headlines in 2018, reaching 55 Gbps on average, and with the largest one clocking at 320 Gbps {{DDoS-ZDNET}}.
 But in 2019, they were hardly seen anymore {{DDoS-2019}}.
 In 2020, the FBI cyber division mentioned CoAP in a public notification warning that cyber actors are increasingly likely to abuse